ADVERTISING

 Repeated thefts from unlocked vehicles

-The police are once again issuing a strong warning against using vehicles as storage for valuables.
-Recent cases in Bischofsheim and Flörsheim demonstrate how quickly thieves can seize bags, wallets, or technical devices that are visible in cars.
+Police are once again issuing a strong warning against using vehicles as storage places for valuables.
+Recent cases in Bischofsheim and Flörsheim demonstrate how quickly thieves can strike when bags, wallets, or electronic devices are visibly left in cars.

-"Empty your car before others do," the investigators urge.
-Criminals are specifically looking for opportunities – often a quick glance inside the car is enough.
-Even a seemingly harmless item, like a jacket on the seat or a backpack in the footwell, can attract criminals.
-In many cases, they first check whether the doors are unlocked.
-If they then find something valuable, it only takes seconds until it's stolen.
+"Empty your car before someone else does," investigators urge.
+Criminals are actively seeking opportunities – often a quick glance inside the vehicle is enough.
+Even a seemingly harmless item, like a jacket on the seat or a backpack in the footwell, can attract thieves.
+In many cases, they first check if any doors are unlocked.
+If they find something of value, it only takes seconds for it to be stolen.

 The police therefore recommend:

-- Always lock your vehicle, even if you are only away for a short time.
+- Always lock vehicles, even if you are only leaving for a short time.

-- Do not leave any valuables visible in the car.
+- Do not leave any valuables visibly in the car.

-- Report any unusual observations immediately via emergency number 110.
+- Report any unusual observations immediately via the emergency number 110.

-Anyone who witnesses a crime should notify the police immediately – direct confrontation with the perpetrators should be avoided at all costs.
+Anyone who witnesses a crime should immediately notify the police – a direct confrontation with the perpetrators must be avoided at all costs.

 (RED/ots Photo: ots)